-The recent election, concerns regarding the prevalance of fake news, corrupt personalization of information consumed by users of social media, we decided to research on the problems around credibility assessment, fake news during consumption of news media, and the prevalance of the filter bubble.
+The recent election, concerns regarding the prevalance of fake news, corrupt personalization of information consumed by users of social media, we decided to research on the problems around credibility assessment during consumption of news media, and the prevalance of the filter bubble among millenials.

-Our preliminary research consisted of extensive literature review of prior work in academia which discussed the concerns regarding credibility assessment by consumers, the spread of fake news and the problem of filter bubble due to over-personalization.
+Literature review revealed concerns regarding credibility assessment by consumers, the spread of fake news and the problem of filter bubble due to over-personalization.

-In addition, we went through news articles which raised these questions to major corporations such as Google and Facebook, and the steps that they are taking to curb this.
+News articles raised questions to major corporations such as Google and Facebook on the steps that are being taken to curb this.
 There is a growing urgency in the tech industry, but the solutions are insufficient.

-To narrow down our scope further, we consulted two expert researchers - Sam, a doctoral student, and Professor Soo Young Rieh, at the University of Michigan.
-This discussion helped us better understand user behavior in online spaces, and the challenges involved.
+We consulted two expert researchers at the University of Michigan, to narrow down our scope, better understand user behavior in online spaces, and the challenges involved.

 The source of people’s news consumption can become increasingly polarised based on current events on the political scene.

-They are digital first consumers and studies have indicated they struggle as much with credibility assessment (and filter bubble effects) as any other group, despite perceptions.
+They are digital first consumers and studies have indicated they struggle as much with credibility assessment (and filter bubble effects) as any other group, despite perceptions otherwise.
 Also they were an accessible population

-To help us design a formative user study, we first formulated a set of decision and research questions.
-We classified our set of research questions into behavioral and attitudinal i.e. whether the question relates to user attitudes or user behavior.
+To help us design a formative user study, we formulated a set of decision and the corresponding research questions.
+Research questions were classified as behavioral or attitudinal.

-Since our questions were primarily behavior, our study needed to be able to gather in-context data.
-We identified a photo-diary study which allows the participant to highlight details of their personal lives directly, to be the most appropriate method.
+Since our questions were primarily behavioral, we identified a photo-diary study which allows the participant to highlight details of their personal lives directly, to be the most appropriate method.